-Lease or rent of land, house or condominium for residential purpose by foreigners is governed by civil and commercial code sections 537 to 571.
+Lease or rent of land, house or condominium apartment unit for residential purpose by foreigners is governed by civil and commercial code sections 537 to 571.
 Foreigners are under Thai law allowed to lease real estate property for up to 30 years and the law is applied in the same manner if the lessee is a foreign or Thai national.

 Lease term and registration of the lease agreement